tohoku-nlp/bibtex-cleaning-agent/README.md

 ## Installation

-You can install the package via pip (or uv):
+You can install the package via pip or uv:

 ```bash
 pip install bibtex-cleaner